 A departure from her favoured birds as subject matter, Uys currently explores themes of permanence vs impermanence through unfocussed dreamlike images of vegetation and dense undergrowth – branches, twigs, moss – using a fresh palette.
 Her usual brushstroke is exaggerated, adding to the feel of altered reality.
 The depiction of light against shadow is used add depth to the concept of fleeting and fragility.

 Ingrid Uys was born in 1985 in Ermelo, Mpumalanga.
-Growing up in small towns like Middleburg, Clarens and Harrismith, she spent most of her childhood days horseback riding, drawing and daydreaming for hours outside under big trees.
-Her exposure to different places and people nurtured a curiosity in the world around her, and producing drawings and paintings has since been a way to collect those moments and memories.
-After years of art classes in different studios in different towns, Ingrid Uys completed her BA Fine Art Degree in 2007 at the University of Pretoria, specializing in oil painting.
+Growing up in small towns like Middleburg, Clarens and Harrismith, she participated in art classes in different studios in many different small towns.
+Uys completed her BA Fine Art Degree in 2007 at the University of Pretoria, specializing in oil painting.

-"I find most of my inspiration in nature, the beauty and mysteries of Creation, finding ways to translate meaning and purpose through my work.
+"I find most of my inspiration in nature, the beauty and mysteries of creation, finding ways to translate meaning and purpose through my work.
 I am fascinated by the delicate relationship we have with each other and nature.
 A major theme in my work is the fragility of time, a recurring and almost consistent concept I am developing.
-The birds in flight resemble a moment captured, it refers to the significance of time, the value of a few precious seconds.
-This idea has also given birth to my peephole series, focusing on different perspectives and different lenses.
 Wearing glasses/contact lenses myself, I find the vision we have, the way we see and interpret the world around us, captivating."